 Our group's research focuses on fabricating nanostructured materials by electrospinning and further developing electrospinning technology to solve some of the biggest challenges of our century.
-Some of the materials fabricated in the Radacsi lab are: pharmaceuticals, scaffolds for tissue engineering, electrodes and biosensors.
+Some of the nanomaterials fabricated in the Radacsi lab are: electrodes, pharmaceuticals, scaffolds for tissue engineering, energy harvesters, biosensors, etc.

 Self-funded post-doctoral applicants are also welcome to apply to the group.
 Outstanding applicants can also consider the following scholarships (just a few examples):